Building a serverless application with Go, Google Cloud Run and Firebase

 If you are not interested in the frontend part, you can go straight to the Backend section.

-I’m rather a backend engineer and to be honest I’m not the greatest JavaScript and frontend specialist. 😉 But we can’t have an application working end-to-end without a frontend!
+I’m primarily a backend engineer, and to be honest, I’m not the greatest JavaScript or frontend specialist. 😉 But we can’t have an end-to-end application without a frontend!

 In this series, we focus on the backend part.
-I will give a high-level overview of what technologies I used on the frontend.
-It will be nothing new to you if you have any basic frontend knowledge.
-For more details, I recommend to check the source code in the web/ directory.
+I’ll give a high-level overview of the technologies I used on the frontend.
+This will be nothing new if you have any basic frontend knowledge.
+For more details, I recommend checking the source code in the web/ directory.

 If you want to know more about how the frontend is built, please let us know in the comments!